dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

-# Preparing an offline installer (macOS only)
+# Preparing a full macOS Installer (requires macOS)

+This procedure describes how to create a full macOS installer that contains the

+entire operating system, with no further downloads necessary to install.
 What you need:

+* A macOS computer
-* A macOS installer.app, from the App Store
+* A full macOS installer.app, downloaded from the App Store or with gibMacOS (instructions below)
 * [OpenCorePkg](https://github.com/acidanthera/OpenCorePkg)
   * You can download a [pre-built release](https://github.com/acidanthera/OpenCorePkg/releases) (recommended, comes with needed EFI drivers)
   * Or build it manually with `./macbuild.tool`